 After meeting Heather Pam became an ASU Sun Devil under the guidance of Coach Linda Vollstedt.
 By Fall Semester 1986 Pam had a full NCAA Scholarship and was on her way to a new life and an exciting career in golf.
 Pam qualified for the LPGA Tour in 1988 and went on to be the 1989 LPGA Rookie of the Year.
 She played for 15 years before a recurring shoulder injury ended her playing career in 2004.

 "I loved competing on the LPGA Tour and have so many great memories.
 I'm very grateful to everyone who has helped me along the way.
-Golf has been good to me and now as a full time golf instructor I get to share my experience with my students.
+Golf has been very good to me and now as a full time golf instructor and coach I get to share my experience with my students.
 It's fun and rewarding.
-Quite simply - I love teaching golf!" --- Career Highlights
+Quite simply I love teaching golf!" --- Career Highlights